OXID-eSales/developer_documentation/getting_started/installation/eshop_installation.rst

 Always use Composers' --no-plugins switch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    It is a good practice to run all Composer commands, which update components with the --no-plugins option and to run update action in a separate command.
+    It is a best practice to run all Composer commands, which update components with the --no-plugins option and to run update action in a separate command.
     Like this it is ensured, that the latest versions of the plugins are used.